 Artful & ingenious live-action approaches

-Following governmental guidelines we are able to produce live-action projects.
-With limitations still in play, we have selected a handful of examples that demonstrate a variety of ingenious solutions and approaches to ensure quality and craft is not compromised.
+With limitations on shooting still in play, we have selected a handful of examples that demonstrate a variety of ingenious solutions and approaches that blend live-action with subtle or, in the case of PlayStation, more obvious visual effects!

 Shynola | Audi